 Does sea salt spray make hair curly?

 While it does add to any natural waves that already exist in your wavy hair, the best sea salt spray will not create brand new curls all on its own.
 When you pair sea salt spray with another product to create curls, you’re more likely to see results.
+Learn more about whether or not salt water is good or bad for curly hair types.

 How much sea salt spray should you use?